nopnop2002/esp-idf-can2mqtt/README.md

 Postman works as a native app on all major operating systems including Linux (32-bit/64-bit), macOS, and Windows (32-bit/64-bit).
 Postman supports MQTT visualization.
+You do not need to create a application for visualization.
 [Here's](https://blog.postman.com/postman-supports-mqtt-apis/) how to get started with MQTT with Postman.